‘Beware The Slenderman’ Documentary On HBO: Who Are Anissa Weier And Morgan Geyser?

 — Phyllis Pleasants (@stvienxfan) January 15, 2017

-This makes a lot of sense and even Anissa Weier’s teachers who were interviewed for the HBO documentary talked about how lonely Anissa was and how she often cried in class because of the way her peers had treated her.
+This makes a lot of sense, and even Anissa Weier’s teachers who were interviewed for the HBO documentary talked about how lonely Anissa was and how she often cried in class because of the way her peers had treated her.
 In an elementary school yearbook, Anissa referred to one of her teachers, Tom Haynes, as a second father to her.
 When interviewed about the case, Haynes said in retrospect, he wishes he had done more for Anissa.
 He said that when she started hanging around with Morgan Geyser, he was happy that she had finally connected and made a friend.

 Both Anissa and Morgan were lonely girls with only each other as friends for quite some time.
 Due to this, both girls reportedly sought friendship and community online, which is what led them to learn about and become obsessed with the Slenderman urban legend.

 After the stabbing of Peyton Leutner, both Morgan Geyser and Anissa Weier were questioned by police.
-During the police interview, Morgan shows no emotion as she gives officers all the details of what happened when they lured their friend into the woods and stabbed her 19 times.
+During the police interview, Morgan shows no emotion as she gave officers all the details of what happened when they lured their friend into the woods and stabbed her 19 times.
 To the contrary, Anissa broke down in tears multiple times and was very emotional about the crime.

-The victim of Morgan Geyser and Anissa Weier, Peyton Leutner was friendly enough with the two girls that they ended up at a birthday sleepover together and that is where things went very wrong.
-While Leutner is represented in the HBO documentary Beware The Slenderman, her family did not participate in the shocking film.
+The victim of Morgan Geyser and Anissa Weier, Peyton Leutner was friendly enough with the two girls that they ended up at a birthday sleepover together, and that is where things went very wrong.
+While Leutner is represented in the HBO documentary, Beware The Slenderman, her family did not participate in the shocking film.

 [Featured Image by Alex Malikov/Shutterstock]